JohnLato/kickchan/README.md

 kickchan
 ========

-Bounded channels with invalidating readers
+Bounded channels with invalidating readers and non-blocking writes.